Vegan Sour Cream // Black Bean Peasant Stew // Cashew Corn Squares

 Calories per serving: 150

-Fat per serving: .5 g
+Fat grams per serving: .5 g

 Quick & easy stew.
 Use as a taco filling in corn or flour tortillas.